GP Lunch Talk: Spine Management

 Minimally Invasive Treatment (MIS) for Cervical Spine Disorders

 By Dr. Rajendra Tiruchelvarayan

-Common cervical spine disorders include: degenerative spondylosis, spine trauma and spine tumors.
-Cervical spondylosis is a common condition in patients over 40 years old, and is a common cause of neck pain.
+Common cervical spine disorders include degenerative spondylosis, spine trauma and spine tumours.
+Cervical spondylosis is a common condition in patients over 40 years old and is a common cause of neck pain.
 The Clinician can diagnose this condition via history taking and a physical examination.
 There are 2 main clinical patterns-myelopathy and radiculopathy.